What is Lean Software Development?

 When developing software, the team must decide what technology to use, which database to connect the product to, and what architectures and frameworks to base the final product on.
 At a given stage of the project implementation, we often do not have enough knowledge to make decisions and follow the chosen path.
 Therefore, according to Lean principles, decisions should be postponed as long as possible while maintaining the software in such a state that it will be easy to adapt to changes that will result from the final decision.
 In other words, delaying with commitment leaves room for improvement by postponing irreversible decisions until all the needed experimentation is done and as much info as possible is gathered.

-The measure of the maturity of an IT company is the speed of responding to the client's needs.
+The measure of the maturity of a trustworthy IT company is the speed of responding to the client's needs.
 It is recommended to deliver the product quickly and in small chunks by implementing them in individual iterations.
 After quick implementation, the customer will immediately know whether the implemented part of the product is what he thought about or whether the customer's needs were not correctly read.
 Thanks to this, we will avoid painful changes in customer requirements.

 A self-organizing team is an excellent team, so the team should be delegated the authority to decide who does what and what they are responsible for.
 Committed members of the team constitute its most significant value.
 People who provide added value should be able to use their full potential and support them as much as possible.
 Establishing a cooperative atmosphere and maintaining the correct control balance in a project isn't easy.
 Developers should be allowed to do what they want, but they should also be required to inform you, the client, and managers about their decisions; it's up to you as the client to decide whether or not that is acceptable.